TheDoctorRAB/utilities/git.vim.linux_help.md

 ### new password
 $ git push https://username@github.com/username/repo.git master
 May be that the push has to be to master
+Deleted directory and cloned again

 http://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html